WoTTsecurity/wott-io/_posts/2019-06-16-simple-webapp.md

 ```
 Alternatively, you can use `curl` to download only the relevant files.

 The first thing that we need to do is to setup a simple Python WebApp on a Raspberry Pi/Debian machine.
-The following example is taken from the [WoTT Github](https://github.com/WoTTsecurity/agent).

 ## Setting up the WebApp